 A: Ariana Grande, Mumford and Sons, Coldplay, Bruno Mars, and Imagine Dragons

 Q: Can you share one music production tip?

 A: One production tip I would like to share is this: Never try and force creativity!
-There are times, however, where you have to conform to deadlines (most of the time) but you have to be able to know when you are doing your best work.
-If you are not at you best the true and proven record executives will know this immediately
+There are times, however, where you have to conform to deadlines (most of the time) but you have to be able to know when you are doing your best work versus the work which fits into a particular time-frame.
+If you are not at you best you can only make it worse buy forcing it.

 Q: What do you bring to a song?

 A: I bring the experience of having had the masses buy my hits, the experience of having been in the offices of the major labels working along with A&R, and the blessing of having worked with some of the top engineers of our time like the legendary Bob Rosa.
 All of those elements help me approach a song form a commercial standpoint.